Assam Career : RMRCNE Dibrugarh Recruitment 2023

 No. of posts : 1

-Also Read : 5 looks of Assamese actress Aimee Baruah that is perfect for a date
+Selection Procedure : A Walk-in-interview for the above positions will be held on 13th June 2023 in ICMR – RMRC, NE Region, Dibrugarh, Assam.
+Reporting time for the interview is 10:30 AM

-Selection Procedure : A walk-in-interview will be held on 13th June 2023 in ICMR – RMRC, NE Region, Dibrugarh, Assam
+Also Read : 5 heartwarming winning moments of IPL 2023 winner CSK

 How to apply : Candidates may walk-in for interview/written test and submit their applications in the prescribed format, duly filled in all respects along with all required supporting documents and